A subelliptic Bourgain-Brezis inequality: Algebraic preliminaries

 \end{prop}

 Next, suppose we are given a function $h$ on $G$ such that

-for some functions $h_j$, where all $h_j$ satisfy $\|h_j\|_{L^{\infty}} \leq C$.
+for some functions $h_j$, where all $h_j$ satisfy $\|h_j\|_{L^{\infty}} \leq C$, and only finitely many $h_j$'s are non-zero.
 We will describe a paradigm in which we approximate $h$ by an $L^{\infty}$ function that we will call $\tilde{h}$.
 In fact, motivated by the algebraic proposition we have above, we let

 where $U_j$ are some suitable non-negative functions such that